ToshioCP/Gtk4-tutorial/doc/Readme_for_developers.md

     $ rake

-This command generates `Readme.md`, which has no original src.md file.
+This command generates `Readme.md` with `src/abstract.src.md` and titles of src.md files.
-At the same time, it converts each .src.md file into GFM file under `gfm` directory.
+At the same time, it converts each src.md file into GFM file under `gfm` directory.
-When translated, it is added a navigation line at the top and bottom.
+Navigation lines are added at the top and bottom of each markdown section file.

-You can describe width and height of images in .src.md files.
+You can describe width and height of images in src.md files.
 For example,

     ![sample image](../image/sample_image.png){width=10cm height=6cm}

 The size between left brace and right brace is used in latex file and it is not fit to GFM syntax.
-So the size is removed in the conversion above.
+So the size is removed in the conversion.

 If a src.md file has relative URL link, it will be changed by conversion.
 Because src.md files are located under `src` directory and GFM files are located under `gfm` directory, base URL of GFM files is different from base URL of src.md files.
-For example, `[Sample.c](sample.c)` is translated to `[Sample.c](../src/sample.c)`.
+For example, `[src/sample.c](sample.c)` is translated to `[src/sample.c](../src/sample.c)`.

 If a link points another src.md file, then the target filename will be changed to .md file.
 For example, `[Section 5](sec5.src.md)` is translated to `[Section 5](sec5.md)`.